 - Infiltration Trench

-Local municipalities are developing Green Stormwater Infrastructure (GSI) Plans to incorporate green stormwater infrastructure features into new and existing drainage infrastructure on public properties and rights-of-way, including streets, storm drains, and parking lots.
+Local municipalities have developed Green Stormwater Infrastructure (GSI) Plans to incorporate green stormwater infrastructure features into new and existing drainage infrastructure on public properties and rights-of-way, including streets, storm drains, and parking lots.
 SCVURPPP has developed a guidance document (“Green Stormwater Infrastructure Handbook”) to provide guidance to municipal staff on how to incorporate green stormwater infrastructure features into public street, parking lot and park retrofit projects.

 See below for spotlight fact sheets on local and regional Green Street projects